How to make an appointment

 We will review progress together at every session.
 If at any point the therapy does not seem to be helping, then we will discuss this together to understand what might be happening, and think about the best way forward.
 I always aim to work collaboratively and at a pace that suits you.

 Ensuring that the therapy follows a clear path through beginning, middle and end phases and knowing where we are in that process can bring a sense of containment to the therapy journey.
 The beginning phase is about creating a shared understanding of you: how your past has shaped you, the challenges life presents to you now, and your future hopes.
+This is a natural continuation of the assessment session.
 The middle phase is where we focus not only on change and new learning, but also continuing to deepen your understanding and self-awareness.
 Many of us have experienced difficult or traumatic separations and endings in life, and so ensuring we have the opportunity to consciously explore and experience ending our time together can be very helpful.
 Doing all of this in the context of a supportive therapeutic relationship means that we can explore, notice and observe together, and in doing so, consider and experiment with new ways of managing difficult and challenging experiences.

 Often people find that spending some time between sessions reflecting, practising a skill or other activity we have learnt or discussed together, can enrich the whole experience for you and support the changes and insights you make to take hold.

 I treat all information confidentially.
 Any written notes I make are minimal, and stored digitally on a secure web based programme called WriteUpp.
 I will not share any of your details with anyone, unless:

 - I am concerned that you or someone else is at risk of harm.
 In such cases I am legally obliged to share this information with relevant agencies.
 Although I do not need your consent to do this, I will aim to share my reasoning if appropriate.